spkaplan/chess/README.md

 # Chess

-Play chess against a friend locally, or challenge yourself to a game to prepare for your next challenger.
+Play chess against a friend locally, or challenge yourself to a game to improve your skills.

 ## Install